vedantgattani/DEWPAT/README.md

 # Img-Complexity

-This repo contains implementations of several simple measures of image complexity, including ones based on frequency content, information entropy, and spatial derivatives.
+This repo contains implementations of several simple measures of image complexity, including ones based on frequency content, information entropy, spatial derivatives, and differences in local statistical moments.
+Some basic statistical visualization methods are also present.

 ## Requirements